Lithium Extraction Methods

 What Is Lithium Extraction?

 Lithium extraction is the process of obtaining lithium, a highly sought-after alkali metal used in electric vehicles, renewable energy storage, and consumer electronics.
-Unlike other metals, lithium is not found in its pure form in nature; instead, it exists as salts or compounds within underground deposits, brine, mineral ore, clay, seawater, and geothermal brines.
+Unlike other metals, lithium doesn’t occur in its pure form in nature.
+Instead, it exists as salts or compounds in underground deposits, brine, mineral ores, clay, seawater, and geothermal fluids.

-With lithium demand soaring, sustainable and scalable supply has become a global priority.
-Historically, two primary methods have dominated lithium extraction:
+With global demand for lithium soaring, a sustainable and scalable supply has become a top priority.
+Historically, two primary methods have dominated the industry:

-1. Solar Evaporation from Brine: Lithium-rich brine is pumped into vast evaporation ponds, where the sun concentrates lithium over 12–24 months.
-This method, used in South America's "Lithium Triangle," is land- and water-intensive with low recovery rates.
+• Solar Evaporation from Brine: Lithium-rich brine is pumped into vast evaporation ponds, where the sun concentrates lithium over 12–36 months.
+This method is standard in South America’s “Lithium Triangle,” but it is both land- and water-intensive, with low recovery rates.

-2. Hard Rock Mining: Lithium-bearing minerals like spodumene are extracted, crushed, and chemically processed.
-This approach is energy-intensive, environmentally disruptive, and generates chemical waste.
+• Hard Rock Mining: Lithium-bearing minerals like spodumene are extracted, crushed, and chemically processed.
+This approach is energy-intensive, environmentally disruptive, and generates significant chemical waste.

 Learn more about the lithium market